eyedeekay/si-i2p-plugin/misc/docs/PIPES.md

 ### The pipes

+This section needs rewritten.
+It's still like, mostly accurate, but it needs work.

 In the front, right now there are three "Parent" pipes which are used to delegate requests and order responses from the system which exists behind them and signal the interruption of the isolating proxy.
 It can't be hooked up to a